Francodo/The-Value-Of-Agile-Transition/README.md

 Francis Odo

-This project is about the transformation of WorldVisitz Mobile Application traditional approach to Agile Delivery methodology.
+This project is about the transformation of WorldVisitz Mobile Application traditional development approach to Agile Delivery methodology.

 Details About WorldVisitz